 - Non-pharmacologic treatments include:

 - Relaxation training

 There are a number of complementary or alternative therapies available for managing chronic pain.
-The effectiveness of these treatments varies as many have not been verified by scientific research.
-While most are regarded as safe, they should always be discussed with your regular doctor first.
-These therapies include:
+The effectiveness of these treatments varies as many have not been verified by high-quality clinical trials yet.
+While most are regarded as safe or low risk, they should always be discussed with your doctor first.

 Chronic pain can be quite frustrating.
-The goal of managing chronic pain is to ease the pain and not make it the focus of daily life.
-With the right combination of treatments people with chronic pain can return to a normal quality of life.
+The goals of managing chronic pain is to ease symptoms to the point where they are not the primary focus of daily life.
+With the right combination of pharmacologic and nonpharmacologic treatments it is possible for people with chronic pain to experience a good quality of life.

 - Cohen SP, Mao J. "Neuropathic pain: mechanisms and their clinical implications" BMJ.
 2014;348:f7656

 - Blyth FM, Noguchi N. "Chronic musculoskeletal pain and its impact on older people" Best Pract Res Clin Rheumatol.
 2017;31(2):160-168